pydata/patsy/doc/stateful-transforms.rst

    :func:`incr_dbuilder` iterates through the data once to calculate the mean, and then we use :func:`build_design_matrices` to iterate through it a second time creating our design matrix.
-While taking two passes like this may be slow, there's really no other way to accomplish what the user asked for.
-The good news is that Charlton is smart enough to calculate the minimum number of passes required, and does that -- e.g. in our example with :func:`naive_center` above, :func:`incr_dbuilder` would not have done a full pass through the data at all.
+While taking two passes through a large data set may be slow, there's really no other way to accomplish what the user asked for.
+The good news is that Charlton is smart enough to make only the minimum number of passes necessary.
+For example, in our example with :func:`naive_center` above, :func:`incr_dbuilder` would not have done a full pass through the data at all.
 And if you have multiple stateful transforms in the same formula, then Charlton will process